bigdata-inha/recall-oriented-cl-framework/README.md

 # Recall-Oriented-CL-Framework
 Recall-Oriented Continual Learning with Generative Adversarial Meta-Model
+##Abstract
+The \textit{stability-plasticity} dilemma is a major challenge in continual learning, as it involves balancing the conflicting objectives of maintaining performance on previous tasks while learning new tasks.
+In this paper, we propose the \textit{recall-oriented continual learning framework} to address this challenge.
+Inspired by the human brain's ability to separate the mechanisms responsible for stability and plasticity, our framework consists of a two-level architecture where an inference network effectively acquires new knowledge and a generative network recalls past knowledge when necessary.
+In particular, to maximize the stability of past knowledge, we investigate the complexity of knowledge depending on different representations, and thereby introducing generative adversarial meta-model (GAMM) that incrementally trains task-specific learned parameters instead of input data samples of the task.
+Through our experiments, we show that our framework not only effectively learns new knowledge without any disruption but also achieves high stability of previous knowledge in both task-aware and task-agnostic incremental learning scenarios.

 <p align="center">
   <img src="https://github.com/haneol0415/recall-oriented-cl-framework/assets/61872888/f547bb26-916b-4cf9-98ca-0ff1ba83d229">
 </p>

 ## Experiment Command
 This repository currently contains experiments reported in the paper for Split CIFAR-10, Split CIFAR-100, Permuted MNIST, 5-Datasets.